amber-logo-dark

 What happens if I have a maintenance issue with my property?

-Please make sure that you report any repairs required to your property by email.
-If you wish to speak with someone you can call our office during normal office hours (9am to 5.30pm Monday to Friday, 9am to 1pm on Saturday) but they would always ask you to email in addition.
-They are usually closed on Bank Holidays and hours of opening during holiday periods are published on our website.
-If you have any emergency repairs required at any time (even when the office is open), then you can call the 24 Hour Emergency Helpline Number.
-This service is provided by a third party contractor.
-They will take your details and determine whether the repair is a genuine emergency in which case they should send a contractor immediately or whether the repair is classified as a routine repair in which case you should report the repair to our office in the usual way.
+If there is something wrong with your room or the property, you need to report this to the Repairs Team at the property.
+You should report these through the Fixflo software which you can bookmark on the home screen of your smart phone.
+They use this software so they can be sure that you provide them with enough information so they can deal with the problem efficiently.
+If you wish to speak with someone you can call their office during normal office hours (9am to 5.30pm Monday to Friday, 9am to 1pm on Saturday).
+They are usually closed on Bank Holidays and hours of opening during holiday periods are published on their website.
+If you have any emergency repairs required at any time (even when the office is open), then you can call follow instructions provided on their website.
+They will take your details and determine whether the repair is a genuine emergency in which case they should send a contractor immediately or whether the repair is classified as a routine repair in which case you should report the repair to their office in the usual way.
 Please do not try and contact individual members of staff directly out of hours.
 Please do try and report repairs as soon as they occur.
 It is usually difficult to call contractors out over the weekend and a delay in reporting repairs until a Saturday will usually delay completion of the work.
 The Landlord is not responsible for the day to day running of the property and tenants will have to make their own arrangements for changing of light bulbs, bleeding radiators etc.

 What is the most common problem reported in a student property?